$\ell^p$ metrics on cell complexes: Smoothness, convexity, and bolicity

-One may wonder whether one could apply Lafforgue's Theorem~\ref{thm:baum_connes} to the mapping class groups of surfaces, which are already known to have the rapid decay property (\cite{behrstockminsky:centroids}).
-However, as we will see, mapping class groups do not act properly on strongly bolic metric spaces.
+One may wonder whether one could apply Lafforgue's Theorem~\ref{thm:baum_connes} to the mapping class groups of surfaces, which are known to have the rapid decay property \cite{behrstockminsky:centroids}.
+However, we shall show that any proper action of the mapping class group on a strongly bolic space would have to be highly distorted.